Sophie Chatel: Family

 Sophie Chatel is the mother of two twin boys.
 Her husband teaches global history at the University of Ottawa.

 Politics

 Sophie Chatel was announced as the Liberal candidate for the 2021 election a few days after the former MP, Will Amos, announced he would not be seeking reelection amid controversy.

 Her election as the Member of Parliament for Pontiac made Sophie Chatel the first woman to represent the riding.
 She has stated that her priorities as MP include fighting climate change and build a green and prosperous Outaouais, and improving internet and cell phone connectivity throughout the Pontiac.

 In December, 2021, Chatel was named a member of the Standing Committee on Finance.
+In October 2024, she publicly called for a secret ballot on Justin Trudeau's leadership of the Liberal Party.
+In the 2025 Liberal Party of Canada leadership election, she endorsed Mark Carney.

+In effort to make progress on her platform promise to fight climate change, Sophie Chatel revitalized bill S-229, endeavoring to establish the boundaries of Gatineau Park, one of Canada's busiest parks, as a national park with ecological and environmental protections alongside Independent Quebec Senator Rosa Galvez.